“If you can find a path with no obstacles, it probably doesn’t lead anywhere.”

 If you take away all the Bear Grylls promotion, and the heavy theming you are left with a building that houses lots of fitness activities.
 Merlin has basically reinvented the leisure centre and put a premium on the price.

 If you want to (and can afford it) The Bear Grills Adventure is not a bad day out.
 We certainly had a good time with the Archery.
-I can’t help feeling that visiting a local shooting, Archery, climbing or diving club would be a much more fulfilling experience and probably a lot cheaper too!
+I can’t help feeling that visiting a local shooting, activity diving club would be a much more fulfilling experience.
+Probably a lot cheaper too!

-We all had to stand in our individual bays and shoot the target in front of us when instructed to do so.
+We all had to stand in our individual bays and shoot the target in front of us.
 Now, I’m no Robin Hood but I did manage to shoot the centre target a couple of times.
 After a few rounds of practice and a bit of support and tuition from the instructor we all moved to another range.
 This one had two rows of targets of differing heights and sizes.
 This time, instead of practice the instructor pitted us against each other in several fun games.
 Everyone had a smile on their face and the whole experience lasted around 40mins.
 Although not all of this time was shooting arrows.

-We liked that The Bear Grylls Adventure has a wide variety of activities and free use of the lockers and assault course, with a booked activity.
+We liked that The Bear Grylls Adventure has a wide variety of activities.
+Provided free use of the lockers and assault course, with a booked activity.
 The concept of only paying for the activities you want to do is also a good idea.

 We did not like the prices of activities.
 It’s expensive compared to what local companies would charge, such as an archery club for example.

 Activities seem to be over too quick, parking is not close to the venue.
 The food, drink and shop are also the pricy side.